 Enhancing Hospital Safety with Body Worn Cameras

-Violence and aggression against NHS personnel is prevalent, affecting 37% of healthcare workers every month.
+Violence and aggression against NHS personnel are prevalent, affecting 37% of healthcare workers every month.
 These incidents significantly affect staff’s physical and psychological wellbeing, recruitment and retention, and can impact the quality of patient care provided.

-Since the COVID-19 pandemic there has been a notable increase in incidents across the emergency services, at a time when staff are already under significant strain.
+Since the COVID-19 pandemic, there has been a notable increase in incidents across the emergency services, at a time when staff are already under significant strain.
 This is clearly shown in a report from the British Medical Association which revealed that cases of aggression across NHS trusts were up 17% year on year.

 To address this growing problem, hospitals and NHS services are increasingly turning to personal safety technology.
 One solution that is being used to protect staff and safeguard the public is body worn cameras.